U.S. indicts Venezuela’s Maduro on narcoterrorism charges, offers $15 million reward for his capture

 The charges against Maduro, brought in indictments in New York and Florida, carry a mandatory minimum sentence of 50 years in prison and a maximum of life.
 The U.S. Attorney in Manhattan, Geoff Berman, seemed to concede that U.S. authorities could not arrest Maduro in Venezuela, but noted that the leader might travel outside his country.

-The long-awaited charges, described as “a decade” in the making, recalled the U.S. indictment of Panamanian strongman Manuel Antonio Noriega in 1988.
+The charges, described as “a decade” in the making, recalled the U.S. indictment of Panamanian strongman Manuel Antonio Noriega in 1988.
 In that case, President George H.W.
 Bush eventually ordered U.S. forces to invade and capture Noriega.
 But Venezuela’s far better-equipped military and Russian support for Maduro would complicate any attempt by the U.S. to take him into custody the same way.

-The Trump administration last year broke diplomatic relations with Maduro, and recognized National Assembly leader Juan Guaidó as Venezuela’s legitimate president.
-Barr said officials expect to arrest Maduro, but he would not comment on whether the administration would entertain a military option, as it did in Panama.
+The Trump administration broke diplomatic relations with Maduro last year and recognized National Assembly leader Juan Guaidó as Venezuela’s legitimate president.
+Barr said officials expect to arrest Maduro, but declined to say whether the administration would entertain a military option, as it did in Panama.

 “We’re going to explore all options for getting custody,” Barr said.
 “Hopefully, the Venezuelan people will see what’s going on and will eventually regain control of their country.”

-Also charged were the head of Venezuela’s National Constituent Assembly, a former director of military intelligence, a former high-ranking general, the minister of defense and the chief justice of the Supreme Court.
+Also charged were the head of Venezuela’s National Constituent Assembly, a former director of military intelligence, a former high-ranking general, the defense minister and the chief justice of the Supreme Court.
 Some of the indicted officials — notably Defense Minister Vladimir Padrino López and Chief Justice Maikel Moreno — were involved in plotting a military uprising against Maduro last spring, but failed to live up to secret pledges to move against the president.
+The charges suggest the Justice Department was pursuing their alleged links to narcotrafficking even as U.S. officials endorsed and encouraged the efforts of the Venezuelan opposition to solicit their participation in that plot.

-The indictments are a sharp escalation in tactics against Maduro that officials have gradually ramped up since President Trump entered the White House.
+The indictments are a sharp escalation in tactics that officials have gradually ramped up against Maduro since President Trump entered the White House.
 A campaign that started with targeted sanctions on individual Venezuelan officials broadened to measures that have locked the government out of the U.S. financial system.
 A U.S. oil embargo imposed last year has denied Caracas its single largest source of hard currency.

 Maduro rejected the U.S. charges Thursday.